Profit = Revenues – Expenses. Profitability rate = Profit / Revenues.

 You need to answer the question:

-Check whether the same employees appear as engaged at low-profitability clients or projects.
+Check whether the same lawyers appear as engaged at low-profitability clients or projects.
 If so, you need to evaluate their work and productivity.
 On the bottom line, you can consider replacing them or giving them less complex tasks.

 If you consider that engaged persons are highly productive, but you still have low profit at some clients, that is good news for you.
 This is what you can do: